WatchtowerProtocol/cautious-bassoon/4_TournamentLifecycle.md

 </br>

 # Auction Initialisation
+ <p>Summary: Sets the initial parameters of the auction.</p>
+ <p>Responsibility: Auction Moderator/Admin (i.e. WatchtowerDAO/Foundation)</p>
+ <p>Description: During the initialisation process, the moderator/admin initialises all parameters of the auction such as minting the required tokens based on the max. and min. reserve ratios as part of the bonding curve, establishing the fee, the end time at the Time of Closest Approach (TCA) and set all the permitted participant addresses in the auction.</p>

 ## Transitions into Initialisation State
+All outputs from the previous state are used as inputs in this state.
+An events call is emitted to indicate the auctions contract has been created.

 ## State Inputs
+* An Auction Start Time
+* An Auction End Time
+* A Risk (Pc) Score
+* A Risk (Pc) Threshold
+* A Token Supply to Mint for the Auction
+* A Maximum Reserve Ratio for the Bonding Curve
+* A Minimum Reserve Ratio for the Bonding Curve
+* An Auction Fee

 ## State Outputs
+* Sets the Auction Start Time to 24 hours from Auctions Initialisation.
+* Sets the Auction End Time to the TCA of conjunction event.
+* Sets the Risk (Pc) Score to null
+* Sets the Risk (Pc) Threshold to null
+* Sets the Maximum Reserve Ratio for the Bonding Curve
+* Sets the Minimum Reserve Ratio for the Bonding Curve
+* Sets the Auction Fee
+* At the very end, mints the Token Supply for the Auction based on annual issuance rate

 ## Transition out of Initialisation State
+The state variables are all calculated and set for the execution of the Auction/Tournament.
+An events call is emitted to indicate the auctions contract has been initialised and ready for execution.

 </br>

 # Auction Execution
+<p>Summary: The Auction is in process/being conducted.</p>
+<p>Responsibility: Auction Moderator/Admin (i.e. WatchtowerDAO/Foundation)</p>
+<p>Description: The auction execution state occurs for the length of the auction start and end time (TCA) as initialised in the prior state.
+In this state, data scientists are actively modelling and submitting/uploading their models, staking and unstaking their personal allocation of tokens with their subsequent submitted models and establishing a confidence score with their submissions.
+The risk score (Pc) and risk threshold is constantly being aggregated based on the weighted average staked and submitted models with an expected reliable score and threshold closer to the end of the auction (TCA).</p>

 ## Transitions into Execution State